0zymandias-Courses/Scala/README.md

 ### Debbug VSC

-install Metals plugin, then add your project to metals, create this lauch json file
+install Metals plugin, then add your project to metals, create this launch json file

 {